Is it a good time to sell your home? Key factors to consider

 What is the best month to sell your house?

-June and early summer months tend to be the best months to sell a house.
+June and early summer months tend to be the best time to sell a house.
 Prospective home buyers with children typically want to move into a new home before they start school.
-And many buyers aren’t thrilled about attending open houses or moving during the cold winter months.
+Many buyers are also not thrilled about attending open houses or moving during the cold winter months.

 What is not worth fixing when selling a house?